Kim Jong Il: Heir apparent

 By the 1980s, North Korea began to experience severe economic stagnation.
-Kim Il-sung's policy of Juche (self-reliance) cut the country off from almost all external trade, even with its traditional partners, the Soviet Union and China.
+Kim Il Sung's policy of Juche (self-reliance) cut the country off from almost all external trade, even with its traditional partners, the Soviet Union and China.
 South Korea accused Kim of ordering the 1983 bombing in Rangoon, Burma which killed 17 visiting South Korean officials, including four cabinet members, and another in 1987 which killed all 115 onboard Korean Air Flight 858.
-A North Korean agent, Kim Hyon-hui, confessed to planting a bomb in the case of the second, saying the operation was ordered by Kim personally.
+A North Korean agent, Kim Hyon Hui, confessed to planting a bomb in the case of the second, saying the operation was ordered by Kim personally.
+Starting from 1983, Kim Jong Il tasked South Korean filmmaker Shin Sang-ok and actress Choi Eun-hee, who were abducted by North Korean agents in 1978, to make films for him.
 On 24 December 1991, Kim was also named Supreme Commander of the Korean People's Army.

-Defence Minister Oh Jin-wu, one of Kim Il-sung's most loyal subordinates, engineered Kim's acceptance by the Army as the next leader of North Korea, despite his lack of military service.
-The only other possible leadership candidate, Prime Minister Kim Il (no relation), was removed from his posts in 1976.
-In 1992, Kim Il-sung publicly stated that his son was in charge of all internal affairs in the Democratic People's Republic.
+Defence Minister Oh Jin Wu, one of Kim Il Sung's most loyal subordinates, engineered Kim's acceptance by the Army as the next leader of North Korea, despite his lack of military service.
+In 1992, Kim Il Sung publicly stated that his son was in charge of all internal affairs in North Korea.
 In 1992, radio broadcasts started referring to him as the "Dear Father", instead of the "Dear Leader", suggesting a promotion.
-His 50th birthday in February was the occasion for massive celebrations, exceeded only by those for the 80th birthday of Kim Il-sung himself on 15 April that same year.

-In 1992, Kim made his first public speech during a military parade for the KPA's 60th anniversary and said: "Glory to the officers and soldiers of the heroic Korean People's Army!".
-These words were followed by a loud applause by the crowd at Pyongyang's Kim Il-sung Square where the parade was held.
+His 51st birthday in February was the occasion for massive celebrations, exceeded only by those for the 80th birthday of Kim Il Sung himself on 15 April that same year.
+In 1992, Kim made his first and only public speech during a military parade for the KPA's 60th anniversary and said: "Glory to the officers and soldiers of the heroic Korean People's Army!".
+These words were followed by a loud applause and cheers by the crowd at Pyongyang's Kim Il Sung Square where the parade was held.
 Kim was named Chairman of the National Defence Commission on 9 April 1993, making him day-to-day commander of the armed forces.

-According to defector Hwang Jang-yop, the North Korean government system became even more centralized and autocratic during the 1980s and 1990s under Kim than it had been under his father.
-In one example explained by Hwang, although Kim Il-sung required his ministers to be loyal to him, he nonetheless and frequently sought their advice during decision-making.
-In contrast, Kim Jong-il demanded absolute obedience and agreement from his ministers and party officials with no advice or compromise, and he viewed any slight deviation from his thinking as a sign of disloyalty.
-According to Hwang, Kim Jong-il personally directed even minor details of state affairs, such as the size of houses for party secretaries and the delivery of gifts to his subordinates.
+According to defector Hwang Jang Yop, the North Korean government system became even more centralized and autocratic during the 1980s and 1990s under Kim than it had been under his father.
+In one example explained by Hwang, although Kim Il Sung required his ministers to be loyal to him, he nonetheless frequently sought their advice during decision-making.
+In contrast, Kim Jong Il demanded absolute obedience and agreement from his ministers and party officials with no advice or compromise, and he viewed any slight deviation from his thinking as a sign of disloyalty.
+According to Hwang, Kim Jong Il personally directed even minor details of state affairs, such as the size of houses for party secretaries and the delivery of gifts to his subordinates.